ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20240919-Presentation-DevOpsDaysTampaBay2024/post.md

 This was an overview of why and how we should do more automation in DevOps roles.

 You can download the slides from GitHub <a target="_blank" href="https://github.com/ProgrammerAL/Presentations-2024/tree/main/devops-days-tampa-bay-2024">here</a>.

+You can also view the slides in your browser by clicking <a target="_blank" href="/posts/20240919-Presentation-DevOpsDaysTampaBay2024/slides/0">here</a>.

 ## Abstract